 Note, though, that using extenders means you get the convenience at the expense of performance.
 Sometimes, the performance gets so bad; the convenience is not even worth it.
 Also, be mindful of the virtual MAC address issue.

 Generally, if you have fast Internet or want to use the Internet for real-time communication applications, such as Voice over IP or video conferencing, an extender won’t cut it.
 You’ll need to run network cables or at least get a mesh system.

 Putting a router on top of another: Double NAT vs. single NAT

-This part means you get a Wi-Fi router or mesh system and treat the existing gateway as though it were a modem.
+In this part, you get a new Wi-Fi router (or mesh system) and treat the existing gateway as though it were a modem.

 Different local IP address for each router

 Your new router’s local IP address must be different from that of the existing gateway.
 This address is often referred to as the “Default Gateway IP,” which is not related to the actual gateway.

 It’s quite rare that you have to worry about this, though.

 That’s because chances are they are already different by default.
 Many routers are smart enough to automatically change its IP when it connects to a router (or gateway) that already uses the same one.

 If, for some reason, the two share the same IP address — which tends to happen if the new router and the existing one are from the same manufacturers — you’ll note that devices connected to the new router won’t have Internet.
 There can be other issues, too.